Sun-lab/asSeq/pipeline_GTEx/v8/pipeline/any_tissue/README.md

 Prerequisite files in the base folder:
 (say, /pine/scr/z/h/zhabotyn/R01/GTEx/v8)

-there should be following folders:
+There should be following folders:
-Reference - contains gencode.v26.GRCh38.genes.gtf, as well as information for CTCF and TP53 sites TReC_ASReC - total and allele-specific expression (in folders named accordingly to the tissue) Annotations/GTEx_Analysis_v8_eQTL_covariates - covariates for each tissue WGS_VCF - directory with phased vcf file
+1. Reference - contains gencode.v26.GRCh38.genes.gtf, as well as information for CTCF and TP53 sites
+2. TReC_ASReC - total and allele-specific expression (in folders named accordingly to the tissue)
+3. Annotations/GTEx_Analysis_v8_eQTL_covariates - covariates for each tissue
+4. WGS_VCF - directory with phased vcf file

 Also, note, that pipeline relies on 2 external packages that need to be preinstalled and their path should be added to the specifications file: eigenMT and parser4grNAunf - first one to do a fast initial eigenMT estimate of number of effective tests and second to deal with memory intensive processing of vcf files